-In California, you can only perform substitute service once reasonable diligence to perform personal service has been established.
+In California, substitute service can occur once a reasonable effort to perform personal service has been attempted and documented.
 In practice, this means that 3 attempts must be made before substitute service can be performed.
-When sub-serving, the recipient must be 18 or older and live at the address with the defendant.
+When sub-serving, we must have confirmation that the defendant lives at the address, and the recipient must be 18 or older and live at the address with the defendant.

-You can substitute serve on the third attempt if you meet a co-resident, provided you enter an attempt in ABC Mobile before the service.
+You can even substitute serve on the third provided you enter an attempt in ABC Mobile before the service.
 Here's what that looks like:

 You have made two attempts at a residence and on the third trip there, someone answers the door.
 You ask for the defendant by their full name and the person confirms that the defendant lives there with them, but they are not available at the time.
 You may now hand the documents to that person.
 Afterwards, go into ABC Mobile and log an attempt that explains how you attempted to personally serve the defendant.
 This would be the third activity on that order, visible in the history tab of ABC Mobile.
 Afterwards, you are free to enter the service details.